ansible/ansible/docs/docsite/rst/reference_appendices/faq.rst

 Where did this specific module go?
 ++++++++++++++++++++++++++++++++++

 IF you are searching for a specific module, you can check the `runtime.yml <https://github.com/ansible/ansible/blob/devel/lib/ansible/config/ansible_builtin_runtime.yml>`_ file, which lists the first destination for each module that we extracted from the main ansible/ansible repository.
 Some modules have moved again since then.
-You can also search on `Ansible Galaxy <https://galaxy.ansible.com/>`_ or ask on one of our :ref:`IRC channels <communication_irc>`.
+You can also search on `Ansible Galaxy <https://galaxy.ansible.com/>`_ or ask on one of our :ref:`chat channels <communication_irc>`.

 .. _set_environment: